tnecniv22/Blog-Version-2017/about/index.md

 ---

 Aspiring Architect, Engineer, and Developer.
 Baseball player, avid reader, and pianist.
 Above all, a follower of Jesus Christ.
-I Study Civil Engineering at the University of Waterloo.
-This is my <a href="/assets/img/About/Resume.pdf">Resume</a>.
+I Study Civil Engineering at the University of Waterloo; this is my <a href="/assets/img/About/Resume.pdf">Resume</a>.

 > Trust in the Lord with all your heart; do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.
 Proverbs 3:5-6